fncbook/fnc/chapter1/algorithms.md

 ```{index} !
 Julia; return
 ```

 The `return` statement is used to end execution of the function and return one or more (comma-separated) values to the caller of the function.
-If an executing function reaches its `end` statement without encountering a `return` statement, then it returns the result of the most recent statement.
+If an executing function reaches its `end` statement without encountering a `return` statement, then it returns the result of the most recent statement, but this is considered poor style.

 For a function with a short definition like the one above, there is a more compact syntax to do the same thing: